JJSwigut/DoItToIt/README.md

 # Description

     DoitToit was made as part of a coding challenge for Branch Payments.
 Able to create many Lists of To-Dos, this was a fun project that gave me the chance to learn some new things!
 I fell in love with Kotlin Flows while working on this project, as I hadn't previously implemented them in anything.
 I chose to use a modular architecture to separate concerns, but was excited to learn how to implement Navigation Component in a multi-module project.
 I also spent more time on design and the overall asthetics in this project.
 Another feature I'm proud of is using ItemTouchHelper to implement a swipe-to-delete function, as well as showing a classic "UNDO" snackbar for those pesky swiping mistakes!

+I did encounter a few struggles, the most disappointing being testing.
+I had planned to unit-test my ViewModels, and then do some instrumented tests on the databases.
+My hope was to assert that TaskEntity and ListEntity maintained integrity up on insertion and retrieval from the database using a FakeRepository.
+As I began, I realized that the heavy use of Flow and LiveData in my app, testing would require some special provisions that I didn't have time to read up on.
+Another was in the checkboxes on the Tasks.
+When checked, they it updates var in the TaskEntity which is then updated in Room.
+The change in the database triggers a Flow collection and the list gets updated causing the item to be redrawn in the Recycler View and subsequently a quick flash.
+I thought about holding the value somewhere and updating room when the page was navigated away from.
+I realized this too late in the challenge to implement.

 # Tech